Skip to main content

 • This can change from year to year.
 We average about 60-75 applicants a year and have traditionally accepted 20-25 students.

 • Please see the CFAC Advisement Center for General Education course transfer (1190 WCCB, 801-422-3777, cfacadvise@byu.edu).
-Unfortunately we can not pre-approve any major course transfers.
-The only way to have a transfer course accepted for your major is to complete a "Transfer Equivalency for BYU Major Requirements" form available from the CFAC Advisement Center.
+Unfortunately, we cannot pre-approve any major course transfers.
+Transfer credits cannot be approved until a student has been accepted to the program.
+Once accepted, the only way to have a transfer course accepted for your major is to complete a "Transfer Equivalency for BYU Major Requirements" form available from the CFAC Advisement Center.
 This requires that you meet with the instructor of the equivalent course here at BYU.
 The instructor will ask to see a syllabus and course assignments.
 The instructor makes the final decision on approving transfer credit for the major.
 This procedure must be completed for each major course you would like to transfer.
-Again we can not pre-approve course work, but we do recommend that you complete drawing courses — specifically, figure drawing courses — and any video/film classes available to you.
+Again, we can not pre-approve course work, but we do recommend that you complete drawing courses — specifically, figure drawing courses — and any video/film classes available to you.

 • We typically reserve what scholarship money we have for those who are already in the program, however there are instances when scholarships are given to those not yet accepted to the program.
 To learn more about the Talent Award and other scholarships, click here.